What it took to change one mom's mind about refusing vaccines

 Empathy, active listening

 One effective technique, called motivational interviewing, requires a skilled facilitator to use empathy and active listening to connect with parents who might be angry or scared about vaccines.
-It's what Siman Nuurali, a healthcare coordinator at Minnesota Children’s hospital, used during the height of the Minneapolis 2017 measles outbreak.
+It's what Siman Nuurali, a quality and patient safety improvement specialist at Children's Minnesota hospital, used during the height of the Minneapolis 2017 measles outbreak.

-The Somali community in Minnesota used to have high vaccination rates, on par with the general population.
+The Somali community in Minnesota used to have high vaccination rates for MMR, on par with the general population.
 But in the early 2000s, those numbers plummeted, going from 91 percent in 2004 to 54 percent by 2010.
 Experts attributed the decade-long decline to anti-vaccine groups claiming childhood vaccines were causing their children to develop autism.

 Nuurali and Somali-speaking coworkers attended community meetings at mosques to speak out against the anti-vaccination groups who had infiltrated Minneapolis’ Somali community.
 Nuurali also actively tried to reach families of unvaccinated children.